Campaign-HQ/aws-whatsapp-setup-guide/README.md

 - Admin access to your **Meta Business Account**
 - Admin access to your **Meta Developer Account**

 A representative from CampaignHQ will assist and guide you through this setup.
+You can schedule the call here - [Schedule Call](https://www.campaignhq.co/schedule-demo/)